quiiver/sals-services/content/posts/goods/2023-04-20-quartz-ring.md

 featured_image: images/holland-lop.jpeg
 authorimage: images/holland-lop.jpeg
 author: E
+price: 6
 ---
 A fresh quartz from lake Wichita, polished and cleaned and made into a ring!
 Do you like subtle jewelry?
-Then buy this for $6!
+Then buy this!